Twenmod/Portfoliogame/readme.md

 ## Gameplay
 - Your objective is to collect as much treasure/gold as possible
+- Collect gold by mining ore or finding treasure
 - Get to the exit point alive (Not yet in game)

 ## Tips